astramieri/aws-cloud-practitioner/docs/s3/s3_basics.md

-# S3 Basics
+# Simple Storage Service (S3)

-Amazon Simple Storage Service (S3) is one of the main building blocks of AWS.
+**Simple Storage Service (S3)** is one of the main building blocks of AWS.

 It's advertised as *infinitely scaling* storage.

-Many websistes use Amazon S3 as a backbone.
+Many websistes use S3 as a backbone.

-Many AWS services use Amzon S3 as an integration as well.
+Many AWS services use S3 as an integration as well.

-Amazon S3 use cases:
+S3 use cases:
 - Backup and Storage
 - Disaster Recovery
 - Archive